georgestarcher/Splunk-Class-httpevent/readme.md

 This works for either RAW or JSON.
 JSON has the option of the normal existing behavior to override per event by placing in the payload as shown in example.py

+### Logging

+Logging has been improved to use a proper logger.
+Note that declaring the basicConfig is the job of your calling code.
+See main on the class py file for example.
+Because it is just using a logger you can call the setLevel function on it to the level you wish.

 # Notes: